KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 Anyway – we also find that the rules for border ports require a certain grouping of the guests and hosts:

-• Group 1: Guests attached to the bridge of the border port.
+• Group 1: Guests attached to the bridge that has a border port.

 • Group 2: Guests on the IN side of the border port of a bridge – i.e. the internal side of the bridge.
 This group includes Group 1 plus external guests of further bridges beyond other border ports of the very same bridge.